ewafula/MetaClassifier/docs/MetaClassifier.md

     python3 MetaClassifier/metaclassifier/classify_reads.py [options] <FASTA_DIR> <DB_DIR> <CONFIG_FILE>
     ```
 Where:
 * `<SAMPLE_FILE>` is the input tab-separated file specifying 1) sample names, 2) file names for forward paired-end reads, and 3) file names for reverse paired-end reads.
-The full file path is required if the files are not in the current directory, and the second file is not required for single-end frangments.
+The full file path is required if the files are not in the current working directory, and the second file is not required for single-end fragments.
 [Example sample input file is available here](../test/sample_input.tsv).
-* `<DB_DIR>` is the input marker database directory with sequence fasta files and corresponding taxonomy lineage files for each marker.
-Marker data files should be named with marker nomenclature followed `.fa` for the fasta sequence file and `.tax` for the taxonomy lineage file. (i.e., `ITS1.fa` and `ITS1.tax` for the first internal transcribed spacer in eukaryotic ribosomal RNA subunit genes).
-The marker taxonomy lineage files should formated as a tab-separated file with 1) the NCBI taxon ID,  2) order name, 3) family name, 4) genus name, and 5) species name as shown in the MetaClassifier's [MetaCurator reformated reference database](http://bigdata.bx.psu.edu/MetaClassifier_databases/).
+* `<DB_DIR>` is the input marker database directory with sequence FASTA files and corresponding taxonomic lineage files for each marker.
+Marker data files should be named with marker nomenclature followed by `.fa` for the FASTA sequence file and `.tax` for the taxonomic lineage file. (i.e., ITS1.fa and ITS1.tax for the first internal transcribed spacer in eukaryotic ribosomal RNA subunit genes).
+The marker taxonomic lineage files should be formatted as a tab-separated files with: 1) the NCBI taxon ID, 2) order name, 3) family name, 4) genus name, and 5) species name as shown in the MetaClassifier's [MetaCurator reformatted reference database](http://bigdata.bx.psu.edu/MetaClassifier_databases/).
-* `<CONFIG_FILE>` is the input tab-separated file specifying marker name `(i.e., ITS1)` and its corresponding VSEARCH's usearch_global function search settings of minimum query coverage `(i.e., 0.8 for 80)` and minimum sequence identity `(i.e., 0.95 for 95%)` for each search marker.
+* `<CONFIG_FILE>` is the input tab-separated file specifying marker name `(i.e., ITS1)` and its corresponding VSEARCH's usarch global function search settings of minimum query coverage `(i.e., 0.8 for 80)` and minimum sequence identity `(i.e., 0.95 for 95%)` for each search marker.
 [Example sample input file is available here](../test/sample_config.tsv).
 * `<FASTA_DIR>` is the directory containing sample read data FASTA produced by either the MetaClassifier's `process_reads.py` script or from an external source for classification by the MetaClassifier's `classify_reads.py` script.

 ## MetaClassifier output
-As an example, this section uses the a small test dataset subsampled from the sample read data that was utilized in the [Sponsler et al., 2020](#citation) study to show how to perform an complete analysis using wrapper script.
+As an example, this section uses the a small test dataset subsampled from the sample read data that was utilized in the [Sponsler et al., 2020](#citation) study to show how to perform an complete analysis using the MetaClassifier wrapper script.
 The test datasets and [external tools](#external-tools) Linux binaries are located in the [test](../test) and [bin](../bin) sub-directory of MetaClassifier installation respectively.

 **Analysis**:
 - Get into the [test](../test) directory of MetaClassifier: